Hemp Products (e.g. CBD) in Food and Supplements

 A novel food is a food or food ingredient that was not available on the EU market to a significant degree before 15 May 1997.

 A novel food must be authorised before it can be placed on the EU market.
-To check the novel food status of a hemp-derived product you intend to place on the Irish market, contact us at email@example.com.
+To check the novel food status of a hemp-derived product you intend to place on the Irish market, contact the Food Safety Authority of Ireland (FSAI) at email@example.com.

 Novel Food Status of Hemp (Cannabis sativa) and hemp-derived cannabinoids